7220: Critical reception

 Writing for Vulture, Craig Jenkins felt that the album "ponders the emotional fallout of a year of big achievements and crushing lows" and referred to themes of gang culture and street violence, stating; "a more eloquent rapper and a more capable vocalist now, Durk uses 7220 to show how persistent and deep-rooted these problems are", also praising Durk's rap-singing over the smooth production throughout most of the album.
 Vibe music critic Preezy Brown opined that "finds Durk giving autobiographical accounts that bring listeners into his world and provide a glimpse into the makings of the man behind the music", adding that "while it's still a bit early for grand proclamations, as it stands, 7220 is an admirable effort from Lil Durk and is definitely in the running for being his most well-rounded and cohesive solo effort to date".

+Accolades

+Rolling Stone placed 7220 at #61 in its year-end Best Albums of 2022 list, while Uproxx included it in its unranked list of the best 50 albums of the year.

 Commercial performance

 7220 debuted at number one on the US Billboard 200 chart, earning 120,500 album-equivalent units (including 2,500 copies in pure album sales) in its first week.
 This became Durk's second US number one debut on the chart, following his collaborative album with fellow American rapper Lil Baby, The Voice of the Heroes (2021), and became his first chart-topping solo album.
 The album also accumulated a total of 164.81 million on-demand streams of the album's songs.
+7220 descended one position to number two in its second week of charting on the US Billboard 200, earning 81,000 album-equivalent units, which was a 33% decrease from its debut week.
+In the album’s third and fourth weeks, 7220 remained at the number-two position on the US Billboard 200 chart, earning 63,000 album-equivalent units in its third week and 51,000 album-equivalent units in its fourth week.
+During 7220’s fifth week of charting on the US Billboard 200, the album regained the number-one position on the chart although selling a decreased amount of album-equivalent units that week, earning 47,000 album-equivalent units which made the week of April 23, 2022 the lowest selling number-one week of the year on the US Billboard 200 chart.
+The album’s five-week total equaled out to 362,500 album-equivalent units earned.